Zggis/micromouse-3d/maze/README.md

 | _61              | 6.1mm               |
 | _62              | 6.2mm               |

 - For the pillars, I recommend starting with a loose fit.
-Dowels will be glued into them which should hole them securely.
+Dowels will be glued into them which should hold them securely.
 - For Vertex and Ramp, I recommend a very snug fit.
-Since the dowels are glued into the pillar, you can grip them easier to twist them into place.
 - From my experience, a batch of dowels is pretty consistent.
 If you switch bathes, you should recheck the fit.

 ### Print Settings & Orientation